AprilBrother/wiki.aprbrother/src/en/AB_BLE_Gateway_Quick_Start.md

 [← AB BLE Gateway Main Page](AB_BLE_Gateway.md)

 ## Description

-AB BLE Gateway work as Bluetooth 4.0 receiver (central role) and scan BLE device nearby and post to the remote server side.
+AB BLE Gateway work as BLE receiver (central role) and scan BLE device nearby and post to the remote server side.
 It also need connect to Wi-Fi AP for network connection.